 - 4.1 Some children are at greater risk of abuse.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children who: - Are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - Are vulnerable to being bullied, or engaging in bullying - Are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - Live in chaotic or unsupportive home situations - Live transient lifestyles or live away from home or in temporary accommodation - Are looked after, post looked after or privately fostered children - Are affected by parental substance abuse, domestic violence or parental mental health needs - Are misusing alcohol or other drugs themselves - Do not have English as a first language - Have an Education and Health Care Plan or other identified Special Educational Need that makes them vulnerable - Are young carers - · Have a mental health need - Have a family member in prison or are affected by parental offending - Are persistently absent from school - Children absent from education (persistently or regularly absent from school)
+To ensure that all of our pupils receive equal protection, we give special consideration to children who: - Are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - Are vulnerable to being bullied, or engaging in bullying - Are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - Live in chaotic or unsupportive home situations - Live transient lifestyles or live away from home or in temporary accommodation - Are looked after, post looked after or privately fostered children - Are affected by parental substance abuse, domestic violence or parental mental health needs - Are misusing alcohol or other drugs themselves

+- Do not have English as a first language - Have an Education and Health Care Plan or other identified Special Educational Need that makes them vulnerable - Are young carers - Have a mental health need - Have a family member in custody or affected by parental offending - Are persistently absent from school - Children absent from education (persistently or regularly absent from school) - Frequently missing or goes missing from education, home or care - Has previously experienced multiple suspensions, is at risk of being permanently excluded from schools, college and who attend alternative provision or a pupil referral unit